JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
+A barebones version of the finished application that has enough functionality to be tested by users for the purpose of feedback.
+(Kelly, Jordan)

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._